 The President & Chief Executive Officer of Avino Silver & Gold (ASM) is Selling Shares

-This is Wolfin’s first Sell trade following 6 Buy transactions.
-In addition to David Wolfin, 4 other ASM executives reported Sell trades in the last month.
+In addition to David Wolfin, 5 other ASM executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>